chaos-polymtl/lethe/doc/source/examples/incompressible-flow/3d_mixer_using_single_rotating_frame/3d_mixer_using_single_rotating_frame.rst

 3D Ribbon Mixer using a Single Rotating Reference Frame
 ========================================================

 When designing an industrial mixer, it is essential to evaluate the power consumed by the agitator.
 To do so, we usually refer to graphs correlating the power number (:math:`N_p`) as a function of the Reynolds number (:math:`Re`). :math:`N_p` is a dimensionless number that relates the power consumed by the agitator to the geometry of the system, the speed of the agitator, and the properties of the material being mixed (density :math:`\rho` and viscosity :math:`\mu`).
-In this example, using a single rotating frame (SRF) model, we simulate a fluid being mixed in a ribbon mixer for different flow conditions (different values of :math:`Re`) to generate :math:`N_p` vs :math:`Re` curves.
+In this example, using a single rotating frame (SRF) model, we simulate a fluid being mixed in a double helical ribbon mixer for different flow conditions (different values of :math:`Re`) to generate a numerical :math:`N_p` vs :math:`Re` curves.

 In this example, we will be using the torque :math:`(\Gamma \ [=] \ \text{N} \cdot \text{m})` to calculate :math:`N_p` with the following expression: